 I have a particular interest in the behind-the-scenes power politics of the world.
-The mechanism I learn about in political science classes are absolutely important and play a dominant role in American and global politics.
+The mechanisms I learned about in political science classes are absolutely important and play a dominant role in American and global politics.
 This is where you learn about concepts such as balancing and the prisoner’s dilemma.
 Theories such as realism, liberalism, and constructivism dominate the debate about how conflicts are managed and mismanaged in politics.
 I accept that these sorts of concepts are the predominant issues in politics and governance.
 However, there is another genre of politics that is rarely discussed, and when it is brought up, it is simply dismissed as Neo-Marxism or conspiracy theory.

 There is no need for derogatory terms, just as there is no need for the exaggeration of the importance of such groups.
 We can call them elite networks.
 More specifically, elite affinity networks.
 These can be benign organizations such as NGOs and foreign institutions.
 They can also be sophomoric groups like Skull and Bones or Bohemian Grove.
 They could also take the form of religious cults or fraternal orders.